rtmigo/pyrel/README.md

 This is an intentionally minimalistic solution (not like [tox](https://tox.readthedocs.io))

-### Why I made this

-I needed a reusable script that was equally easy to run on a local machine and with a [CI tool](https://github.com/actions) remotely.
+It is a reusable script that was equally easy to run on a local machine and with a [CI tool](https://github.com/actions) remotely.
 So the CI is optional, and it invokes the same script that runs locally.

-The script code should be versatile enough to fit all my packages.

 # What is pyrel